DaniCoco31/hm-fashion-recomendations/README.md

 ### Major Findings
 - **Random Forest**: Best performance with the lowest MAE and MSE and highest R² score.
-- **KNN, Gradient Boosting, Bagging**: Also performed well but slightly less accurate than Random Forest.
+- **Linear Regression, Gradient Boosting, Bagging**: Also performed well but slightly less accurate than Random Forest.
-- **SVM**: Poor performance, indicating it is not suitable for this dataset.
+- **KNN**: Has the lowest R² score, indicating it explains less variance compared to the other models.

 ### Insights
 - Ensemble methods like Random Forest and Bagging are highly effective for this type of regression problem.